Raise A Family In A Connected Community

 Schoharie County offers that kind of environment.

-With strong schools, safe neighborhoods, and everyday access to nature, it’s a place where family life can feel both grounded and expansive.
+Considered one of the best small towns to raise a family in Upstate New York for those seeking strong schools, safe neighborhoods, and everyday access to nature, it’s a place where family life can feel both grounded and expansive.

 The county is served by several local school districts